slowikps/salon-quarkus/README.md

 1. I chose to be strict with data import -> if there is a single malformed row in the csv the whole file is rejected
 1. ORM improvement - Panache looks interesting at the first glance.
 Does it work well with Kotlin?
 1. Move to Java 12
-1. Data validation - only very basic is implemented
+1. Data validation - only very basic is implemented.
+Problem is not properly populated on native!
 1. OpenAPI
 1. Proper Price handling
 1. Service == Service